-The evaluation is an important step in developing a service plan, for staff at the home to understand your loved one and how to keep them safe, healthy, and stimulated.
-The cost of this evaluation might be included in the basic rate, or it may be part of a one-time “community fee” that covers up-front move-in costs.
-Community fees usually run between $500 and $2,000.
+The evaluation is an important step in developing an individualized care plan.
+This means staff will be able to understand your loved one and how to keep them safe, healthy, and stimulated.
+The cost of this evaluation might be included in the basic rate, or it may be part of a one-time community fee that covers up-front move-in costs.
+Community fees usually run between $1,500 to $2,500.

 Before moving in, a resident must receive a written copy of the residence’s rules concerning residents’ rights and legal rights.
 These must include: